Analysis | What happens to the election if Trump can’t perform his duties?

 3. What happens if the candidate can’t serve after the electoral votes are cast?

-If a candidate dies after the electoral college votes are cast, by mid December, then under the 20th Amendment, the vice president-elect would become president, says Josh Chafetz at Georgetown Law School.
+If a candidate dies after the electoral college votes are cast, by mid-December, then under the 20th Amendment, the vice president-elect would become president, says Josh Chafetz at Georgetown Law School.